-Appearing in state and federal courts in Washington and before administrative agencies such as the Equal Employment Opportunity Commission, the National Labor Relations Board, the Washington Human Rights Commission and the Washington Board of Industrial Insurance Appeals, he handles matters that arise under:
+Appearing in state and federal courts in Washington and before administrative agencies such as the NLRB, the Equal Employment Opportunity Commission (EEOC) and the Washington Board of Industrial Insurance Appeals, he routinely handles matters that arise under:

 - The Washington Law Against Discrimination